kgdunn/pid-book/process-monitoring/process-monitoring.rst

 .. index:: Cp

-Purchasers of your product will require a :index:`process capability ratio` (PCR) for each of the quality attributes of your product.
+Purchasers of your product may request a :index:`process capability ratio` (PCR) for each of the quality attributes of your product.
 For example, your plastic product is characterized by its Mooney viscosity and melting point.
-A PCR value can be calculated for both properties, using the definition below:
+A PCR value can be calculated for either property, using the definition below:

 .. math::
 	:label: process-capability-ratio-centered

 	\text{PCR} = \frac{\text{Upper specification limit} - \text{Lower specification limit}}{6\sigma} = \frac{\text{USL} - \text{LSL}}{6\sigma}

 Since the population standard deviation, :math:`\sigma`, is not known, an estimate of it is used.
 Note that the :index:`lower specification limit` (LSL) and :index:`upper specification limit` (USL) are **not the same** as the lower control limit (LCL) and upper control limit (UCL) as where calculated for the Shewhart chart.
-The LSL and USL are the tolerance limits required by your customers, or from your internal specifications.
+The LSL and USL are the tolerance limits required by your customers, or set from your internal specifications.

 Interpretation of the PCR:

-	* assumes the property follows a normal distribution
+	* assumes the property of interest follows a normal distribution
 	* assumes the process is centered (i.e. your long term mean is halfway between the upper and lower specification limits)
 	* assumes the PCR value was calculated when the process was stable